AdityaPradhan7/WeatherDashboard/README.md

 ---

 ## 📄 Description
-Global Weather Dashboard is a browser-based, user-friendly platform that enables users to search for any city via text or voice and receive real-time weather information, air quality levels, local time, forecast, historical data, and interactive map overlays.
+Global Weather Dashboard is a browser-based, user-friendly platform that enables users to search for any city via text or voice and receive real-time weather information, air quality levels, local time, forecast, past weather data, and interactive map with temperature and AQI overlays.
 This app fetches accurate data from multiple external APIs and presents it in an organized and visually appealing interface.

 ---